Recalls this week: infant bib and bootie sets, lawn tractors

 INCIDENTS: None reported.

-FOR MORE: Call Juratoys at 877-277-1663 from 8:30 a.m. to 5 p.m.
-ET Monday through Friday or visit www.janod.com and click on "Product Recall" under the "Janod Express" tab at the top of the page for more information.
+FOR MORE: Call DEMDACO at 866-336-3226 between 8 a.m. and 5 p.m.
+CT Monday through Friday or visit www.demdaco.com and click on "Product Recall" for more information.

 INCIDENTS: None reported.